-The primary thesis of this blog series is that assessing fair market value in bankruptcy must now account for general economic conditions, due to Federal Reserve distortions of fair market value through unlimited monetary expansion and the unavoidable influence of global derivatives trading markets.
+The primary thesis of this blog series is that assessing fair market value in litigation and bankruptcy must now account for general economic conditions, due to Federal Reserve distortions of fair market value through unlimited monetary expansion and the unavoidable influence of global derivatives trading markets.

 In Part 1 and Part 2 we addressed the mechanisms of value distortion due to Fed policy and the derivatives trading markets.
 Yet even with these distortions of fair market value, the standard valuation models used in bankruptcy courts and other civil courts should continue to work reasonably well, provided valuation experts and courts adapt the valuation models to more fully account for general economic conditions.

 In Part 3, we pointed out the failings of traditional calculus-based valuation models to correctly value events that supposedly have a “once-in-a-century” probabilistic chance of occurring–but yet yet seem to occur every few years in our current economy.
 If traditional estimates of value (such as the Black Scholes valuation equation) are not entirely up to the task in today’s economy then where do we look for additional guidance?

 Clearly, our legal system will continue to rely on the standard valuation metrics outlined by Chief Judge Christopher S. Sontchi, insofar as possible.
 But we also must be realistic about increased risk to every asset class as a result of the extraordinary impact of Federal Reserve policy and the global derivatives trade.
 So where might we begin in tackling this task?
 We suggest a careful examination of complexity theory is a good place to start.